Track screens

 Achieving this can be facilitated through a NavigatorObserver.
 This observer can be used to listen to route changes and send screenviews accordingly.

 As a general rule, aim to keep distinct screen names under 100 characters.
 Choose names that provide a comprehensive understanding of the screen’s content or purpose.
-This will help you to easily identify the screen in the Contentsquare interface.
+This will help you to identify the screen in the Contentsquare interface.

 Separate words with space, dash or underscore characters